DraftKings Inc. (DKNG) Shares Up Despite Recent Market Volatility

 DKNG’s Market Performance

-DKNG stock saw an increase of 4.05% in the past week, with a monthly gain of 12.45% and a quarterly increase of 29.46%.
-The volatility ratio for the week is 4.58%, and the volatility levels for the last 30 days are 4.52% for DraftKings Inc. (DKNG).
-The simple moving average for the last 20 days is 3.69% for DKNG’s stock, with a simple moving average of 45.34% for the last 200 days.
+DKNG stock saw an increase of 8.21% in the past week, with a monthly gain of 18.72% and a quarterly increase of 31.84%.
+The volatility ratio for the week is 4.72%, and the volatility levels for the last 30 days are 4.57% for DraftKings Inc. (DKNG).
+The simple moving average for the last 20 days is 5.63% for DKNG stock, with a simple moving average of 48.99% for the last 200 days.

 Analysts’ Opinion of DKNG